 Although this beach is on the Atlantic, the waves are usually manageable for a swim.
 If you work up an appetite admiring all of Sand Bank’s beauty, you can find local Caribbean dishes at a nearby beach club restaurant that is sure to satisfy any appetite.

 A favorite of locals and visitors alike, Oualie Beach on Nevis’ northwest coast is a laid-back, white-sand haven.
 This beach is a mecca for water sport enthusiasts as it offers a wide variety of activities including scuba diving, kayaking, and windsurfing.

 Hop on a catamaran cruise and absorb the swoon-worthy views of Nevis from the sea.
 Or laze the day away in one of the beach hammocks and watch the action from your relaxed perch.
 After your sun and sea adventures, chill at the onsite beach bar and enjoy the true Caribbean atmosphere with a drink in hand.

 Whitehouse Bay Beach

 Get up close and personal with nature at Whitehouse Bay Beach, located on St. Kitts’ gorgeous southeast peninsula.
-This beach seems to have it all including ideal swimming conditions, amazing rocky scenery, and one of the best sunsets in the world.
+This beach seems to have it all: ideal swimming conditions, amazing rocky scenery, and one of the best sunsets in the world.